Course Learning Objectives/Outcomes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name the three common perspectives in multicultural counseling.
+-Name three perspectives in multicultural counseling.

 -Name the six levels in Bloom's Taxonomy hierarchy that provide essential skills for supervisees wishing to become critical thinkers.

 -Explain how is the solution-focused approach based in a constructivist epistemology.

 -Explain is "scientific thinking" a valuable component in helping counselors-in-training process information about specific clients in complex ways.